greg-raven/Impeachment-Chronicles/_posts/2022-09-14-fbi-paid-for-russian-disinfo-to-frame-trump-and-7-more-details.md

 **Trial for Lying to the FBI to Take Down a President**

 Danchenko faces trial next month on five counts of lying to the FBI related to his role as Steele’s primary sub-source.
-One count of the indictment concerned Danchenko’s denial during an FBI interview on June 15, 2017, of having spoken with “PR Executive-1” about any material contained in the Steele dossier.
+One count of the indictment concerned Danchenko’s denial during an FBI interview on June 15, 2017, of having spoken with “PR Executive-1” about any material contained in [the Steele Dossier]({% post_url 2016-06-20-the-steele-dossier %}).
 “PR Executive-1” has since been identified as the Clinton and Democratic National Committee-connected Charles Dolan, Jr. Also according to the special counsel’s office, Danchenko fed Steele at least two false claims about Trump that originated in part from Dolan.

 The four other counts of the indictment concerned Danchenko’s allegedly false claims that he had spoken with a source whom he believed was the then-president of the Russian-American Chamber of Commerce, Sergei Millian.
 Danchenko repeated that assertion during several different FBI interviews.